susestudio/studio-help/400_use/100_virtualbox.md

 # How to run appliances on VirtualBox

-The downloaded file: '''.vmx.tar.gz'''.
-After extraction you will see a new subdirectory with 2 files: '''.vmdk''' and '''.vmx'''
+The downloaded file has the suffix *.vmx.tar.gz*.
+After extraction you will see a new subdirectory with two files with the suffixes *.vmdk* and *.vmx*

 [VirtualBox](http://www.virtualbox.org/wiki/Downloads) is another
 popular solution for using the VMDK appliance format.
 It is free software (GPL)